 Get a Travel Adapter

 One of the most essential Venice travel tips is to bring an adapter to use your electronics in Italy.
-Most of Europe, including Italy, uses the type C socket which requires plugs with two rounded prongs.
+Most of Europe, including Italy, uses the type C socket, which requires plugs with two rounded prongs.

-Italy also uses a different voltage so check that your travel adapter also converts voltage.
+Italy also uses a different voltage, so check that your travel adapter also converts voltage.
 This is the one we use!

 Safety and Awareness in Venice

 One of the most common crimes that affect tourists is pickpocketing in busy places.
-Some of the best top tips for visiting Venice and returning with all your stuff is to keep all of your valuables deep inside your backpack and don’t keep all your cash in your wallet.
+Some of the best top tips for visiting Venice and returning with all your stuff is to keep all of your valuables deep inside your backpack and not keep all your cash in your wallet.

 Always keep your kids on the inside of the sidewalk or walk single file to avoid the edge.

-Travel Tips for Venice FAQs
+Venice Travel Tips FAQs

 Venice has a moderately continental climate with cold, wet winters and hot, humid summers.
 Pack a hat, scarf, and umbrella if you are visiting in cold weather, and light, breathable clothes in warm weather.

-Venetians are very sharp dressers so leave the board shorts and hiking sandals at home!
+Venetians are very sharp dressers, so leave the board shorts and hiking sandals at home!
 Wear comfortable shoes as you will be walking on cobblestone streets and climbing in and out of boats.
 You will also need to dress modestly if you want to visit St Mark’s Basilica and other churches.

-Venice Travel Tips for First-Timers Wrap Up
+Venice Travel Tips for First-Timers Wrap-Up

 Venice is a fantastic place for tourists to visit, but there are lots of things to know before visiting Venice to have the best vacation possible.